Hiram Bithorn Stadium: History

 In 2008, it served as the stadium for Atléticos de San Juan and Academia Quintana, two soccer teams in the Puerto Rico Soccer League, Puerto Rico's first-ever professional soccer league.

-In 2010, Major League Baseball returned to the stadium, as the Florida Marlins faced the New York Mets in a three-game series during the regular season.
+At the end of June 2010, Major League Baseball returned to the stadium, as the Florida Marlins faced the New York Mets in a three-game series; the Marlins took two out of three games from the Mets.

 The Marlins were to play the Pittsburgh Pirates on May 30 and 31, 2016 in honor of Roberto Clemente Day.
 However, on May 6, 2016, it was announced that the Puerto Rico games would be postponed due to the Zika virus outbreak, and moved to Marlins Park.

+The Hiram Bithorn Stadium was damaged as a result of Hurricane Maria on September 20, 2017.

-The Cleveland Indians and Minnesota Twins played a two-game series at Hiram Bithorn Stadium on April 17 and 18, 2018.
-It is the first time since 2010 that a Major League Baseball regular-season game was played in Puerto Rico.
+The Cleveland Indians and Minnesota Twins split a two-game series at Hiram Bithorn Stadium in April 2018.
+It was the first time since 2010 that a Major League Baseball regular-season game was played in Puerto Rico.
 Furthermore, the league announced in August 2019 that they would be returning for a three-game series in April 2020 between the Miami Marlins and New York Mets.
 This series was later cancelled as a result of the COVID-19 pandemic.

 There have been, as of June 2020, 71 professional boxing events that have been held at the stadium, including many world championship fights.
+Two-time World Lightweight Champion Carlos Ortíz won four Lightweight title bouts in the stadium, regaining his championship from Ismael Laguna in 1965 and retaining it against Doug Valiant in 1963, Kenny Lane in 1964, and Sugar Ramos in 1967.
 Also, former world heavyweight champion Floyd Patterson fought there late in his career.

 Other uses

 Along with sporting events, the stadium has hosted concerts by many famous artists.

 Metallica were scheduled to perform during their Nowhere Else to Roam Tour on April 28, 1993, but it was rained out and never rescheduled.

 Shakira has performed twice, during her Tour Anfibio, on April 9, 2000, and during the Tour of the Mongoose, on March 22, 2003.

+On March 10, 11, and 12 of 2023, the Colombian singer Karol G performed three special shows at the stadium, in support of her 2023 album Mañana Será Bonito.
+Special guests included Bad Gyal, Feid, Maldy, Romeo Santos, and Sean Paul.

 Some of the concerts that have been held at the venue: